leonstel/leonstel.github.io/blogs/gmap3.md

     }
 }

-// Exports store object, only one is allowed to exists within app export default new Store();
+// Exports created Store Class, only one is allowed to exists within app export default new Store();

 ```